 Why Should I Refinance My Auto Loan?

-There are a lot of benefits to refinancing your auto loan, but you need to make sure you are in the right position to do so successfully.
-Refinancing your auto loan simply means you are taking out a new loan with better parameters, retiring the old one by paying it off with the new one and benefiting off the change in interest rates, timetables, etc. So before we address the process of refinancing your auto loan, let’s first determine if you even should.
+There are a lot of benefits of refinancing auto loans, but you need to make sure you are in the right position to do so successfully.
+Refinancing car loans simply mean you are taking out a new loan with better parameters, retiring the old one by paying it off with the new one and benefiting off the change in interest rates, timetables, and so on.
+So before we address the process of auto loan refinancing, let’s first determine if you even should.
+Keep reading to learn more about refinancing your auto loan.

 Should I Refinance My Auto Loan?

 The two big benefits include your interest rate and time available on the auto loan.
 There are two different goals here: one is saving money in the short-term, and the other in the long-term.
-If you’re wanting to save money for a home or other large purchase, or simply put more into your savings by the end of the term of your loan, then saving in the long-term will provide you the most financial relief; however, if you are having difficulty keeping up with your monthly bills, then financial aid in the short-term is what you’re after.
+If you’re wanting to save money for a large purchase, or simply put more into your savings by the end of the term of your loan, then saving in the long-term will provide you with financial relief; however, if you are having difficulty keeping up with your monthly bills, then financial aid in the short-term is what you’re after.

 Lower Interest Rate On Your Auto Loan

-What are the benefits of refinancing your auto loan?
+What are the benefits of refinancing car loans?
 Well, as previously stated, you have some mighty potential in finding a better interest rate if you haven’t sunk your credit score.
 Why is this important?
-Your interest rate is extra money on top of what you owe, and the higher it is, the more money you lose.
+Your interest rate is money on top of what you owe, and the higher it is, the more you lose.
 Let’s say that you owe $20,000 on your auto loan and your interest is 6% over the span of 60 months.
-You will be paying $333 a month towards your loan, and approximately $53 extra in interest, making your total payments on interest $3,199.
+You will be paying $333 a month towards your loan, and $53 extra in interest, making your total payments $3,199.

 In the event that you need a longer time to pay back your loan because your monthly payments are too high, refinancing your auto loan might be the solution to your problem.
 Unfortunately, you don’t get the benefit described in the above section of saving more money over the long-term, but so long as you are able to acquire a lower interest rate than the one you currently have, you can still make a better deal out of refinancing.

-If you have already paid off the majority of what you owe, chances are refinancing your auto loan won’t save you a whole lot of money.
-The bulk of interest is often paid during the beginning and middle of paying off an auto loan, so refinancing won’t do a lot of good if you have exceeded that point.
-Similarly, if your car has become old and has a ton of miles on it, then the depreciation might render your car obsolete for refinancing.
+If you have already paid off the majority of what you owe, chances are refinancing auto loans won’t save you a lot of money.
+The bulk of interest is often paid during the beginning and middle of paying off an auto loan, so refinancing won’t do you a lot of good if you have exceeded that point.
+Similarly, if your car has become older and has a ton of miles on it, then the depreciation might render your car obsolete for refinancing.

-Lastly, if the fees involved in refinancing your auto loan outweigh the benefits, then you should definitely stick with your initial loan.
-Having prepayment penalties on your current loan, paying refinance fees, and being cursed with precomputed interest fees could all make refinancing a financial fiasco rather than a savvy solution.
+Lastly, if the fees involved in refinancing your auto loan outweigh the overall benefits, then you should definitely stick with your initial loan payments.
+Having prepayment penalties on your current loan, paying refinance fees, and being cursed with precomputed interest fees could all make refinancing your current auto loan a financial fiasco for you and your financial situation rather than a savvy solution.

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.